Disease/Disorder

 Social

 Acute neurologic sequala with resultant functional impairment from an acquired brain or spinal cord injury requires good family and social support.
-As the child transitions back into the home, school and community, proper accommodations and assistance may be required for mobility and activities of daily living.
+As the child transitions back into the home, school and community, proper accommodation and assistance may be required for mobility and activities of daily living.
 Support, counseling, education, and developmental guidance is needed for family and other caregivers.
-Resources for opportunities to be creative and social for children of all ages, including infants and teens, is beneficial.

 There is often a delay in diagnosis due to the low overall incidence, thus heightened clinical suspicion is necessary for prompt diagnosis.
 In the initial phase, when emergent symptoms are being controlled and addressed, there may be a delay in definitive treatment of the AVM.
 This may pose as a stressful time for patients and families with concerns about the risk of recurrence of emergent symptoms.